-As of December 31, 2020, we have a land purchase contract to purchase a total of 110 finished lots in Pasco County, Florida from an affiliate of one of our directors for a total base purchase price of approximately \$4.0 million.
-The lots will be purchased in takedowns, subject to a maximum price escalation of 6% per annum, and may provide for additional payments to the seller at the time of sale to the homebuyer.
-We have a \$0.2 million non-refundable deposit at December 31, 2020 related to this land purchase contract.
+For the year ended December 31, 2021, we completed a land purchase contract to purchase a total of 110 finished lots in Pasco County, Florida from an affiliate of one of our directors, Mr. Vahradian, for a total base purchase price of approximately \$4.0 million.
+The lots were purchased in takedowns, subject to a maximum price escalation of 6% per annum, and the contract provided for additional payments to the seller at the time of sale to the homebuyer.
 In August 2019, we purchased our first takedown of 58 lots under the Pasco County contract for a base purchase price of approximately \$2.1 million.
+In April 2021, we purchased the remaining land in a takedown of 52 lots under the Pasco County contract for a base purchase price of approximately \$1.9 million.